9to5IT/Alfred-Parallels-Manager/readme.md

 ## Source Code

 If you would like to make your own version all of the source code is available in the `src` directory.

+## Alfred Version Support

+This workflow has been tested successfully on Alfred 3 and Alfred 4.